-The Bee Tree Ski Trail at Tioga State Forest in Ansonia, Pennsylvania is a moderate 6.4-mile one-way trail that runs along Pine Creek.
+The Bee Tree Ski Trail at Tioga State Forest near Ansonia, Pennsylvania is a moderate 6.6-mile one-way trail that runs along Pine Creek.

 This recording starts at the eastern trailhead and heads west.
+The eastern-most trailhead can be found along the West Rim Trail, but this short 0.2-mile section has nothing additional to see.
 The trail immediately heads uphill along a wide service road.
 The hike uphill ends approximately 0.5-miles into the hike where the trail levels out before heading downhill.
 The trail is blazed with blue blazes, but they are often difficult to follow once the service road turns into a real backcountry trail.

 Before the service road ends and the true backcountry trail begins, you can find nearby mountain peaks through the breaks in the trees.
 During the winter and colder months when no leaves are on the trees, you can get better views of the surrounding mountains on this section of the trail.